adam-lynch/adam-lynch.github.io/writing/beyond-the-browser.md

 So, you get to write HTML, CSS and JavaScript.
 You can use Node.js to read and write to disk, execute system commands, spawn other executables and more.
 Hypothetically, you could build a multiplayer roulette game over WebRTC that deletes some of the users' files randomly, if you wanted.

 :::figure beyond-the-browser/moduleCounts.png Bar graph showing the number of modules per major package manager.
-(Source: <a href="http://modulecounts.com/">Module Counts</a>)
+(Source: [Module Counts](http://modulecounts.com))
 :::

 You get access not only to Node.js’ APIs but to all of npm, which has over 350,000 modules now.
 For example, [auto-launch](https://github.com/Teamwork/node-auto-launch) is an open-source module we created at [Teamwork.com](https://www.teamwork.com/) to launch an NW.js or Electron app on startup.